-The researchers analyzed the diets of more than 9000 people and found that on average, 20 percent of the calories they ate came from sugar in ultra-processed food products.
+Earlier data from the NHANES study showed that in North America, almost 60 percent of calories and more than 90 percent of the sugar are consumed in “ultra-processed foods” (BMJ Open, March 9, 2016;6(3)).
+These researchers analyzed the diets of more than 9000 people and found that on average, 20 percent of the total calories they ate came from sugar in ultra-processed food products.
 The percentage of sugar was much higher in those who ate the most ultra-processed foods.
-Some of the people got more than 80 percent of their calories from the sugar in processed foods.
-They estimate that only people who severely restricted processed foods were able to reduce their sugar intake to the government-recommended level of less than 10 percent of their total calorie intake.
 See my report on Hidden Sugars.

 Processing techniques may include:

 • canning or bottling, which often involves adding sugar or salt, and exposes the foods to metals and plastics

 • using artificial flavorings and colorings to imitate those found in nature

 • pre-cooking at high temperatures, such as frozen fried foods, which can form known carcinogens

 • grinding dry foods such as whole grains into flour to make bread and other bakery products, pasta and most dry breakfast cereals

 When grains are ground into flour, fiber and other nutrients are usually removed, and foods made from flour increase the rise in blood sugar that damages your arteries.